 3. The Student Conduct Conference provides the student with:

 - Opportunity to discuss the allegations and provide information

 - Notice of formal charges resulting from allegations

 - Notification of the process for resolving formal charges through conduct process

 - Opportunity to accept or deny responsibility for formal charges

 4. After all information is presented the Conduct Officer will determine if the student is responsible for the alleged violations.

-5. The student will be notified via mail of the decision of responsible or not and any/all sanctions assigned as a result of this finding.
+5. The student will be notified via mail and/or email of the decision of responsible or not and any/all sanctions assigned as a result of this finding.